gabriel-hoa/Android-app-in-MVC-Architecture-/README.md

 # Android-app-in-MVC-Architecture-
-Best practices using MVC architecture(explained) in a Android development app build with Java
+Best practices using MVC architecture(explained) in a Android development app built with Java

 Understanding MVC Architecture as Model-View-Controller.